singingwolfboy/flask-dance/docs/understanding-the-magic.rst

 ----------------------

-When your application starts up, Flask-Dance will check your token storage backend to see if there is an OAuth token already saved there.
+When your application starts up, Flask-Dance will check your token storage to see if there is an OAuth token already saved there.
 If so, the ``authorized`` property on your Requests Session object will be ``True``; if not, it will be ``False``.
 You can use this to determine if the user needs to go through the